Venlafaxine: Contraindications

 Venlafaxine is not recommended in patients hypersensitive to it, nor should it be taken by anyone who is allergic to the inactive ingredients, which include gelatin, cellulose, ethylcellulose, iron oxide, titanium dioxide and hypromellose.
 It should not be used in conjunction with a monoamine oxidase inhibitor (MAOI), as it can cause potentially fatal serotonin syndrome.
-Venlafaxine might interact with tramadol or other opioids, trazodone, so caution is needed while mixing multiple serotonergic agents together.
+Venlafaxine might interact with tramadol or other opioids, as well as trazodone and buspirone, so caution is needed while mixing multiple serotonergic agents together.

 Adverse effects

 Venlafaxine can increase eye pressure, so those with glaucoma may require more frequent eye checks.

-A 2017 meta-analysis estimated venlafaxine discontinuation rate to 9.4%.
+A 2017 meta-analysis estimated venlafaxine discontinuation rate due to adverse effects to be 9.4%.

 Suicide

 The US Food and Drug Administration (FDA) requires all antidepressants, including venlafaxine, to carry a black box warning with a generic warning about a possible suicide risk.

-A 2014 meta analysis of 21 clinical trials of venlafaxine for the treatment of depression in adults found that compared to placebo, venlafaxine reduced the risk of suicidal thoughts and behavior.
+A 2014 meta-analysis of 21 clinical trials of venlafaxine for the treatment of depression in adults found that compared to placebo, venlafaxine reduced the risk of suicidal thoughts and behavior.

 A study conducted in Finland followed more than 15,000 patients for 3.4 years.
 Venlafaxine increased suicide risk by 60% (statistically significant), as compared to no treatment.
 At the same time, fluoxetine (Prozac) halved the suicide risk.

-In another study, the data on more than 200,000 cases were obtained from the UK general practice research database.
+In a study sponsored by Wyeth, which produces and markets venlafaxine, the data on more than 200,000 cases were obtained from the UK general practice research database.
 At baseline, patients prescribed venlafaxine had a greater number of risk factors for suicide (such as prior suicide attempts) than patients treated with other anti-depressants.
-The patients taking venlafaxine had significantly higher risk of suicide than the ones on fluoxetine or citalopram (Celexa).
-After adjusting for known risk factors, venlafaxine was associated with an increased risk of suicide relative to fluoxetine and dothiepin that was not statistically significant.
+The patients taking venlafaxine had a significantly higher risk of suicide than the ones on fluoxetine or citalopram (Celexa).
+After adjusting for known risk factors, venlafaxine was associated with an increased risk of suicide relative to fluoxetine and dothiepin which was not statistically significant.
 A statistically significant greater risk for attempted suicide remained after adjustment, but the authors concluded that it could be due to residual confounding.
-The study was sponsored by Wyeth, which produces and markets venlafaxine.

 An analysis of clinical trials by the FDA statisticians showed the incidence of suicidal behaviour among the adults on venlafaxine to be not significantly different from fluoxetine or placebo.

-Venlafaxine is contraindicated in children, adolescents and young adults.
+Venlafaxine is contraindicated in children, adolescents, and young adults.
 In children and adolescents with depression, venlafaxine increases the risk of suicidal thoughts or attempts.